THE OLD TESTAMENT HOUSE OF THE LORD: FOURTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The Tabernacle was composed of several elements, but it was one Tabernacle:

-There is one body, and one Spirit, even as ye are called in one hope of your calling; (Ephesians 4:4).
+There is one body and one Spirit, just as you were called in one hope of your calling; (Ephesians 4:4)

 It shall be one tabernacle!
 If we were more aware of the extent of the destruction caused to the testimony of the Christian Church by its division into parties, perhaps we would pray to God to correct this unscriptural condition and make the Church deeply aware of its Divine oneness.